Advertisement

 When used for endotracheal tube lubrication, care should be taken to avoid introduction of the jelly into the lumen of the tube.
 The jelly may dry on the inner surface leaving a residue which tends to clump with flexion, narrowing the lumen.
 There have been rare reports in which this residue has caused the lumen to occlude.

-If the dose or administration is likely to result in high blood levels, some patients require special attention to prevent potentially dangerous side effects eg, patients with partial or complete heart block, the elderly and patients in poor general health and patients with advanced liver disease or severe renal dysfunction.
+If the dose or administration is likely to result in high blood levels, some patients require special attention to prevent potentially dangerous side effects: Patients with partial or complete heart block; The elderly and patients in poor general health; Patients with advanced liver disease or severe renal dysfunction.

-Effects on the Ability to Drive or Operate Machinery: Depending on the dose, local anaesthetics may have a very mild effect on mental function and may temporarily impair locomotion or coordination.
+Effects on ability to drive and use machines: Depending on the dose, local anaesthetics may have a very mild effect on mental function and may temporarily impair locomotion and coordination.

 Use In Pregnancy & Lactation

-Use in pregnancy & lactation: It is reasonable to assume that a large number of pregnant women and women of childbearing age have been given lidocaine.
-No specific disturbances to the reproductive process have so far been reported eg, no increased incidence of malformations.
+Pregnancy: It is reasonable to assume that a large number of pregnant women and women of child-bearing age have been given lidocaine.
+No specific disturbances to the reproductive process have so far been reported, e.g. no increased incidence of malformations.

-Like other local anaesthetics, lidocaine may enter the mother's milk but in such small amounts that there is generally no risk of this affecting the neonate.
+Lactation: Like other local anaesthetics, lidocaine may enter the mother's milk, but in such small amounts that there is generally no risk of this affecting the neonate.

 Adverse Reactions

-Allergic Reactions: Allergic reactions (in most severe instances, anaphylactic shock) to local anaesthetics of the amide type are rare.
-Other constituents of the jelly eg, methyl parahydroxybenzoate and propyl parahydroxybenzoate may also cause this type of reaction.
+Allergic reactions: Allergic reactions (in most severe instances anaphylactic shock) to local anaesthetics of the amide type are rare (<1/1000).
+Other constituents of the jelly e.g. methyl parahydroxybenzoate and propyl parahydroxybenzoate may also cause this type of reaction.

-Acute Systemic Toxicity: Lidocaine may have acute toxic effects if high systemic levels occur due to fast absorption or overdosage.
-(See Pharmacology under Actions and Overdosage.)
+Acute systemic toxicity: Lidocaine may have acute toxic effects if high systemic levels occur due to fast absorption or overdosage.
+(See Pharmacology: Pharmacodynamics under Actions, and Overdosage.)

 Drug Interactions

-Drugs that reduce the clearance of lidocaine (eg, cimetidine or β-blockers) may cause potentially toxic plasma concentrations when lidocaine is given in repeated high doses over a long time period.
+Drugs that reduce the clearance of lidocaine (e.g. cimetidine or beta blockers) may cause potentially toxic plasma concentrations when lidocaine is given in repeated high doses over a long time period.
 Such interactions should be of no clinical importance following short term treatment with lidocaine at recommended doses.

 Storage